 The prisoner is not only reaping what he has sown, but as we get tougher on crime, crime gets tougher on us.
 This doesn’t mean that we should defund the police, who protect us from criminals.
 We must learn to walk in maturity and humility without fear, opening our hearts to solutions that we have not considered, recognizing that we have the greater responsibility.

 Our leaders are searching now for better solutions to the crime problem.
 In California alone, the system has grown from 19,000 in 1970, to 29,000 in 1980, to over 150,000, but in recent years it has dropped due to overcrowding and new propositions.
 Still, in the U.S.A, there are more than 2 million prisoners who need a solution.

-For the past half century, the pendulum has swung back and forth from rehabilitation to punishment and back.
-The 70's ended with a policy of rehabilitation in favor of punishment (Proposition 1170), which increased sentences.
-As efforts failed to rehabilitate through education, self-help and psychiatry, the only solution left it seemed as the prison budget dwindled, was maximum punishment, which has lasted decades (1980-present), but now in 2020, we see the pendulum swing back to rehabilitation.
+For the past half-century, the pendulum has swung back and forth from rehabilitation to punishment and back.
+The '70s ended a policy of rehabilitation in favor of punishment (CA Proposition 1170), which increased sentences.
+As efforts failed to rehabilitate through education, self-help and psychiatry, the only solution left it seemed as the prison budget dwindled, was maximum punishment, which has lasted since the '80s, but now in the 2020s, we see the pendulum swing back to rehabilitation.

 JUSTICE VS. CHASTISEMENT